 - Bekte-Kleihauer Testing

 - Feto-Maternal Haemorrhage Estimation

 - Anti-D quantification (women following RAADP administration)

-- Cord RhD phenotyping 20
+- Cord RhD phenotyping

-The IBTS has chosen to test booking samples to allow maximum benefit to be achieved through testing.
+Samples should be sent from 11 weeks gestation.
 Booking samples from all gestations will be accepted; however results will be issued as follows:

-Fetal RHD Screen Gestation Summary of Result Issued RHD-positive All RHD-positive fetus 7 RHD-negative ≥11 RHD-negative fetus RHD-negative <11 Inconclusive; Anti-D recommended; Repeat sample Inconclusive All Inconclusive; Anti-D recommended; Repeat sample Maternal RHD All Inconclusive; Maternal RHD; Anti-D recommended We are the track of the test see Limitations of Test
+Fetal RHD Screen Gestation Summary of Result Issued RHD-positive All RHD-positive fetus RHD-negative ≥11 RHD-negative fetus RHD-negative <11 Inconclusive; Anti-D recommended; Repeat sample Inconclusive All Inconclusive; Anti-D recommended; Repeat sample Maternal RHD All Inconclusive; Maternal RHD; Anti-D recommended see Limitations of Test . ch 2025

-We will issue results on all samples sent to the laboratory at ≥ 11 weeks' gestation.
-For samples referred with a gestation of <11 weeks and an 'RHD-negative fetus' test result, an Inconclusive result will be issued with a request for a repeat sample at ≥ 11 weeks' gestation.
+We will issue results on samples sent to the laboratory at ≥11 weeks gestation.
+For samples referred with a gestation of <11 weeks and an 'RHD-negative fetus' test result, an Inconclusive result will be issued with a request for a repeat sample at ≥ 11 weeks gestation.